Snake Books

 (Joroboros)

-KoJ contains tense battle scenes, a great main character, and one very lovable and special little bat named Scia.
+KoJ contains intense battle scenes, a great main character, and one very lovable and special little bat named Scia.
 Our main snake (whose name I won't spoil) has gone through a solid character arc so far, and I can sympathize with a lot of its thoughts and motivations as it explores and grows both physically and emotionally during its travels.

 Sandeagozu